lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 <p class = "sub-header">Automatization</p>

-Instead of creating and labeling the images ourselves we decided to automate the process.
+Instead of creating and labeling the images manually we decided to automate the process.
 The plan was to utilize the object detection feature integrated in Webots to automatically generate the image and annotation files within their respective directories.
-We only utilized this detection method to create training data, as the detection is not based on image recognition but hard coded within webots.
+We only utilized this detection method to create training data, as the detection is not based on image recognition but hard coded within Webots.

 Two configurations were set up to generate training data.
-The first setup produced data with a top-down camera view and multiple objects arranged on the table.
-The second setup generated images with a side view, with individual objects positioned on the table and rotated at four distinct angles.
+The first setup produces data with a top-down camera view and multiple objects arranged on the table.
+The second setup generates images with individual objects positioned on the table at different orientations and rotated camera at four distinct viewpoints.

 <p class = "sub-header">Configuration 1: Top down</p>